 - The graduation program extends opportunities for students in Grade 10-12 to earn credit through challenge, equivalency and external credits.

-- Career Life Education (CLE 10), formally Planning 10, encourages students to explore a range of career options, plan their future and develop skills in areas such as employability, healthy decision-making, and financial management.
+- Career Life Education (CLE 10) and Career Life Connections encourages students to explore a range of career options, connect to community and plan their future and develop skills in areas such as employability, healthy decision-making, and financial management.

 - Grade 10 courses count for credits towards graduation.

-- Students will be required to write a provincial exam in Language Arts 12.
+- Students will be required to write a Graduation Literacy Assessment in grade 10

 In order to graduate, students in Grades 10-12 will need to earn 80 credits (equivalent to twenty 4-credit courses).